dotfurther/OpenDiscoverSDK/README.md

 ## The Open Discover SDK Platform namespace comes with a distributable, highly parallel, document/container ingestion class, DocumentTaskEngine.
 The screen shots below are of a QA test UI that is used to test an instance of the DocumentTaskEngine on various QA datasets.

 ### Example 1.3GB, 1,571 file/container dataset that upon processing expands to 12,665 files (1.3GB of files).
-Below are results for 2 different DocumentTaskEngine CpuModes (4 core and 16 core), the test PC is a 16-core AMD:
+Below are results for 2 different DocumentTaskEngine CpuMode's (4 core and 16 core - CpuMode, an enumeration setting, determines how many threads and types of internal worker threads that are created for the task), the test PC is a 16-core AMD:

 #### Processing Summary Screen Shot for DocumentTaskEngine in 4 CPU Core Mode Setting (~275 GB/hour processing rate):
 <img src="DocumentTaskEngine_4CoreCpuMode.png">